Skip to main content

 -H "Authorization: Bearer $TOKEN"

-Webhooks (recommended): Register a webhook endpoint in the KeyStone Dashboard under Settings > Webhooks, then see the Webhooks guide for integration details.
+Or subscribe to webhooks for real-time notifications.
+Register a webhook endpoint in the KeyStone Dashboard under Settings > Webhooks.

 Next: Authentication